jon-heard/obsidian-inline-scripts/README.md

 ## REFERENCE: Settings
 - __Shortcut-files__ - A list of addresses to notes containing shortcut-files.
     - The "Add file reference" button adds a new textbox for a shortcut-file address.
-    - To the right of each shortcut-file textbox is a trashcan button.
-This button lets you delete the textbox.
+    - To the right of each shortcut-file textbox are a set of buttons.
+        - The up and down button let you shift the shortcut-file up and down in the list.
+        - The trashcan button lets you delete the textbox.
 - __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
 This lets you add individual shortcuts directly, whithout needing a shortcut-file.
     - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
     - The "Add defaults" button adds the default shortcuts to the end of the Shortcuts setting.
-    - To the right of each shortcut entry is a trashcan button.
-This button lets you delete the shortcut entry.
+    - To the right of each shortcut entry are a set of buttons.
+        - The up and down button let you shift the entry up and down in the list.
+        - The trashcan button lets you delete the entry.
 - __Prefix & Suffix__ - These settings let you define what a typed shortcut starts and ends with to signify that it is a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.